[Every valley shall be filled in, every mountain and hill made low]

-So, it turns out that God was right!
-Who’da thunk, right!?
-I truly needed those three weeks off, but not for the reason that I’d thought.
-Actually, my health went a little crazy.
+I really needed these last three weeks away from my blog; my health went a little crazy.
 On week one I was able to get a ton done around the house, but week two got a little squirrelly and carried over into week three.

-I asked for prayer from a sistah, and the next day my pain had eased quite a bit; it wasn’t long before it entirely passed, but then my emotions started to take a roller coaster ride that I hadn’t experienced in a very long while, as well.
-In fact I’d forgotten what it was like, and it took me some time to clue in that how I was feeling wasn’t truly me.
+I asked for prayer from a sistah, and the next day my pain had eased quite a bit.
+It wasn’t long before it entirely passed, but then my emotions started to take a roller coaster ride that I hadn’t experienced in a very long while as well.
+In fact, I’d forgotten what it was like, so it took me some time to clue in that how I was feeling wasn’t truly me.

-Here’s the thing with depression and anxiety: your brain can sort of trick you into believing that life itself is the reason for how you’re feeling, when really it’s what’s going on inside your body that has suddenly made life so much more difficult to navigate.
+Your brain can sort of trick you into believing that life itself is the reason for how you’re feeling, when really it’s what’s going on inside your body that has suddenly made life so much more difficult to navigate.

-I apologized a couple of times to one of my friends, which I realize now was those intense feelings–not that I don’t feel as if an apology was owed to him, I still do–but somehow those altered hormones are like a blinkin’ truth serum.
-Everything comes to the surface and is so much more intense; my feelings, my fears, and my need to express myself, which later makes me feel quite awkward.
+I apologized a couple of times to one of my friends, which I realize now was those intense feelings.
+Somehow those altered hormones are like a blinkin’ truth serum: everything comes to the surface and is so much more intense: my feelings, my fears and my need to express myself.
+Later this makes me feel quite awkward.

-I was my chipper self again, smiling, and being a goofball, but the thing is that when you’re in that altered state of emotion it can feel like it will never pass.
-Because I know I have this hormonal issue though, it’s easier for me to eventually recognize it, and then wrap my head around it all.
+I was my chipper self again, smiling, and being a goofball, but the thing is that when you’re in that altered state of emotion it can feel as if it will never pass.
+Because I know I have this vulnerability, however, it’s a little easier for me to eventually recognize it and then wrap my head around it all.

 How does sickness, and struggle become a blessing?
-When you take a closer look and see what God has taught you through it; the fact that He’s faithfully seen you through; and the things that you’ve gained along the way should be quite evident also if you’re looking.
+When you take a closer look, you can see what God has taught you through it, the fact that He’s faithfully seen you through, and the things that you’ve gained along the way.
+All of these things should be very evident if you’re looking.

-Though Andrew and I still have our trials, we both have hope, and look toward to the future with excitement even.
-Knowing God, is the reason for our unshakable hope.
-We can take all of our needs to God in prayer, which builds a closer relationship with Him as we trust Him to meet those needs.
+Though Andrew and I still have our trials, we both have hope.
+We look towards the future with excitement even, knowing that God is the reason for our unshakable hope.
+We can take all of our needs to Him in prayer, which builds a closer relationship as we trust Him to meet those needs.